($1,523) Cost to ship a car from New Haven, CT to Portland, OR

 The time of the year

-The time of year and weather conditions in New Haven and Portland play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both New Haven and Portland can impact car shipping prices.

 Best months to move to New Haven are June, September and August as these are the best months with tolerable weather.
 January and February are the least comfortable months as these are the coldest months.